Just looking at Tom Osborne could be enough to make you cry.

 Stairs at Memorial Stadium

 9-2 seasons?
 Dismal?
 Considering that Osborne helmed our football team in the wake of back-to-back national championships in the early ‘70s delivered by the hefty, garrulous Bob Devaney, those results were, to Cornhusker fans, dismal.
 And yet he was so even-keeled.
 So patient.
 Oh Tom Osborne!
-So patient in the face of all those losses at the end of every season to whiny, tan, thin-lipped men such as Barry Switzer of Oklahoma; in the face of the fed-up fans – not everyone wanted to comfort him – writing into the local paper’s “” calling for his firing.
+So patient in the face of all those losses at the end of every season to whiny, tan, thin-lipped men such as Barry Switzer of Oklahoma; in the face of the fed-up fans – not everyone wanted to comfort him – writing into the local paper’s “Voices from the Grandstand” calling for his firing.

 He couldn’t win the big one, they wrote.
 His game plan was too reliant on giant farm boys from Wisner and Gothenburg who could smash patsies like Iowa State or Minnesota but would be left flummoxed and gasping come the fancy aeronautics of some coastal team, or Switzer and his cocky wishbone.
 Nebraska would lose again and Tom Osborne would just go on chewing his gum and drive home in some archetypal Buick Skylark and quietly go to church the next day and later maybe drink some pop.